BryceLagerberg/Login-System/README.md

 l[ ] make the displayed gains and expenses change depending on the date selected from on the calender

-m[ ] populate the earnings statement inside the budget tracker
+m[ ] Inside of utilities.Functions.LoadSettings there is a reference to Login System.resources that is out of bounds, currently its commented out but needs to be fixed for real at some point

-n[ ] make it so that the budget tracker application is hidden on close not deleted and recreated when reopened(should still be deleted on user log out)
+n

-o[ ] get rid of the utilities folders on both projects and turn the utilities project into the now deleted utilites folder.
+o

-p[ ] in budget tracker replace the numericupdown with something that goes above 100 so its possible to post transactions above 100 dollars
+p

-q[ ] populate the budget tracker pie graph with data from the sql database
+q

-r[ ] Inside of utilities.Functions.LoadSettings there is a reference to Login System.resources that is out of bounds, currently its commented out but needs to be fixed for real at some point
+r

-s[ ] change the all transactions tab to show transactions in order by date (currently they are displayed in an unreliable way that can change randomly)
+s

-t[ ] *add a post number to the budget tracker sql table to make tracking transactions easier (not sure i actually need this anymore)
+t

 u